Composers

 Curt Sobel

-On October 21st, 2023, Laurence Rosenthal received a Lifetime Achievement Award at the World Soundtrack Awards in Ghent, Belgium.
-After accepting his award, the Brussels Philharmonic performed a selection of his film and television scores at the Capitole Gent concert hall.
+On October 21st, 2023, Laurence Rosenthal received a Lifetime Achievement Award at the World Soundtrack Awards.
+After accepting his award, the Brussels Philharmonic performed a selection of his film and television scores at the Capitole Gent Concert Hall in Belgium.
 The program featured music from Young Indiana Jones including a suite of music from Ireland, 1916 and a performance of the "Main Title" theme.
 This was the first ever live performance of music from Young Indiana Jones.

 Joel McNeely was the second primary composer hired to score the music for Young Indiana Jones.
-McNeely's website includes extensive samples of his music from various episodes.
+McNeely's website includes extensive samples of his music from Young Indy.
 Apparently, McNeely had also composed a main theme for the series, but it was never used.
-Over the years, McNeely has shared an extensive amount of behind the scenes information regarding his work on Young Indy in many different interviews.
-These include: the documentary Young Indy Around the World (at 2:57), a magazine article from Film Score Monthly (page 12), an interview published by BSO Spirit, and a podcast episode from Cine Concerts (at 13:29).
+Over the years, McNeely has shared an extensive amount of behind-the-scenes information regarding his work on Young Indy in several interviews.
+This includes: the documentary Young Indy Around the World (at 2:57), a magazine article from Film Score Monthly (page 12), an interview published by BSO Spirit, and a podcast episode from Cine Concerts (at 13:29).
 Highlights include:

 Frédéric Talgorn composed the score for the Somme, 1916 and Germany, 1916 episodes that were later combined into Trenches of Hell.
 Talgorn's website and official YouTube channel include extensive samples of music from this episode.
 In addition, Talgorn discussed his work on Young Indy for the book Composing Adventure.
 During this interview, Talgorn revealed that he also composed an unused score for Paris, 1908!

 Steve Bramson composed the score for Treasure of the Peacock's Eye.
-He has some samples of music from the episode on his website.
-Bramson received his masters degree in film scoring at the Eastman School of Music, where he was a fellow student with Joel McNeely and later worked as an orchestrator for Laurence Rosenthal directly out of college.
-According to the liner notes on the Volume 3 soundtrack CD, Bramson also worked as an orchestrator for Joel McNeely on some of the cues from Mystery of the Blues and The Scandal of 1920.
-Episode 235 of The IndyCast (at 6:50) features an interview with Bramson, by Mike Jozic, where they discuss scoring the episode in detail.
+He has some samples of his music from this episode on his website.
+After completing his Masters Degree at the Eastman School of Music, he worked as an orchestrator for Laurence Rosenthal for several years.
+According to the liner notes on the Volume 3 soundtrack, Bramson also worked as an orchestrator for Joel McNeely on some of the music from Mystery of the Blues and The Scandal of 1920.
+Episode 235 of The IndyCast (at 6:50) features an interview with Steve Bramson, and he discusses his score for Treasure of the Peacock's Eye in detail.

-Curt Sobel composed the chilling score to Transylvania, 1918.
-Sobel is also an award winning music editor and successful songwriter.
+Curt Sobel composed the score to Transylvania, 1918.
+Sobel is also an award-winning music editor and successful songwriter.
 His website lists his many accomplishments and credits his work on Young Indiana Jones.

 John Williams' iconic "Desert Chase" and "Raiders March" themes from Raiders of the Lost Ark were used in the Mystery of the Blues bookends featuring Harrison Ford.
 The music was arranged by Joel McNeely with the rest of his score and was all newly recorded for the episode.

-David Slonaker & Arthur Kempel are both credited as assistant composers and orchestrators.
+David Slonaker & Arthur Kempel are both credited as assistant composers and orchestrators on Young Indy.
 According to the documentary end credits on the Young Indiana Jones DVD set, Slonaker worked with McNeely on Paris, 1908 and Kempel worked with McNeely on Attack of the Hawkmen.

-Other Composers contributed to the series in the form of diegetic music:
+Other Composers contributed to the series (inadvertently) as a result of diegetic music: